zybbigpy/pre/Bi2Se3/Bi2Se3.md

 ---
 ## Background of Bi$_2$Se$_3$

-- Most *robust* 3D TI ever found.Discovered by theory and computation, confirmed later by experiments.
+- Most *robust* 3D TI ever found.
+Discovered by theory and computation, confirmed later by experiments.
 - A `Hello World` example for the computational study of *real* TI.
 - SOC plays an important role, non magnetical material.
 Space Group $D_{3d}^5$.